miklevin/MikeLev.in/_posts/2025-07-12-phantom-dialogue-ai-regression-testing.md

 It's super-interesting that in trying to get the demo to survive across server reboots you found the continuous discussion system.
-You know that I think is actually still broken since the last major regression last week, haha!
+You know that I think is actually still broken since the last major regression last week, ahaha!
 I haven't gotten around to fixing it because I got so fixed on the golden path, the robust graceful opposite-of-degradation mcp tool calling system and this anti-regression demo.
 I figured fixing discussion history that survives server